kingo132/GPD-Win-Max-Hackintosh/README.md

 * Joystick emulated mouse works.
 * Gigabyte ethernet port works.
 * The built-in keyboard works.
-* The Intel Iris integrated graphic card works, and the screen can be rotated 270 degrees by using ScreedResX.
+* The Intel Iris integrated graphic card works, and the screen can be rotated 270 degrees by using ScreenResX.
+You can also hold Command+Option or Win+Alt before clicking Displays item in System Preferences to enable rotate option if you don't want to install ScreennResx.
 * The sound card and speaker works, 3.5mm audio port also works, by using VoodooHDA.kext.
 Have tried AppleALC.kext but no luck.
 (Must use VoodooHDA v2.9.4 to enable microphone.)
 # What's working but have flaws
 * Wifi can be driven by itlwm kext driver, the speed is tested at 20Mbps.
 However, the itlwm driver may fail to load occasionally at startup.
 I have checked the boot log and found nothing.
 The itlwm is just waiting for the hardware to response but the hardware doesn't give a response.
 Maybe this is a hardware conflict or the itlwm driver needs to be modified.